JackSullivan/osgiutils/README.rst

 OSGi Utilities
 ==============

 These are some OSGi helper classes written in Scala.
+The OSGi Utilities include two modules:

+- The *bundle parser* reads OSGi manifests and provides a clean interface for accessing bundle attributes like symbolic name, bundle version, required bundles, imported and exported packages
+- The *bundle registry* maintains a list of bundles and is able to calculate transitive dependencies.

+The main goals of the project are:

+- Clean interface
+- Independence from OSGi containers like Eclipse Equinox, Apache Felix, ...
+- High performance
+- Use the power of functional programming
+- Accessibility from Scala and Java

 Compiling
 ---------